brooklynnscott00/gelada_pangenome/process.md

 jobID: 23933983		FAILED
 jobID: 23934200     **DONE**

+Didn't end up using these pafs, remapping with wfmash.

 ## Filter assemblies for sequences > 1Mb, re map with wfmash map, and retain "major" sequences"

 ```shell